HIV Testing and Rapid ART

 - If yes, refer for or get a chest x-ray and sputa to rule out TB.
 Start TB treatment 2-8 weeks before ART.
 For PCP, initiate ART once stable on PCP treatment.

-- “Have you ever taken HIV medications other than Truvada before?”
+- “Have you ever taken HIV medications before?”

 - Prescribe rapid ART and link to care if patient does not report the contraindications above.

-- Prescribe Biktarvy 1 tab PO daily, 30-day supply, no refills.
+- For most people: prescribe Biktarvy 1 tab PO daily, 30-day supply, no refills.

 - If pregnant or high potential: prescribe Tivicay 50 mg 1 tab PO + Truvada 1 tab PO daily.